[Updated July 29, 2021]

 Scripture repeatedly emphasizes that from the beginning God created us male and female (Genesis 1:27; 5:1-2; Matthew 19:4-6).
 The sameness of our humanity is crucial (Adam could not find a mate among the animals [Genesis 2:20]), but the difference of our genders is also vital.
 God created us to correspond to and complement each other—physically, emotionally and spiritually.
 From the beginning, and throughout the Bible, we see God’s design for sexuality: one man and one woman living in loving, marital commitment and intimacy.

 There is no biblical justification for accepting any form of homosexuality as a valid, healthy lifestyle.
-Homosexuality is mentioned many times in Scripture, and without exception it is consistently prohibited as contrary to God’s design (Genesis 19:1-5; Leviticus 18:22; 20:13; Romans 1:24-27; 1 Corinthians 6:9-11; 1 Timothy 1:8-11).
+Homosexual behavior and desire are mentioned many times in Scripture, and without exception they are consistently prohibited as contrary to God’s design for us (Leviticus 18:22; 20:13; Romans 1:24-27; 1 Corinthians 6:9-11; 1 Timothy 1:8-11).
 This doesn’t mean we’re to be hateful, cruel or mocking toward gay people.
 We remember that all sin is contrary to the will of God because it destroys us and our communion with God and each other.
 Homosexuality is no more or less sin than any other sin.
 We all are born with an orientation to sin from which we cannot deliver ourselves (James 1:14-15; Romans 7:24).
 This sin manifests itself in many different ways in our lives, but we all need a Savior.

 Sin is a cancer that rots and destroys us, and it is unloving and destructive to affirm this kind of corrosive poison in the life of another.
 We welcome everyone to The Orchard, but we cannot affirm what God prohibits.
 To affirm what God explicitly does not is neither faithful to God nor loving to other people.

 Because the Bible is clear and consistent regarding the definition and nature of God’s gift of marriage, and that homosexuality is contrary to God’s design, there is no scriptural grounds for affirming any same-sex relationship as a marriage or as the basis for a family.
-The Orchard, and our church property, will not be part of any activity that affirms same-sex relationships (to do so would be unfaithful and unloving), and our pastors will not participate in any related ceremony.
-We also cannot encourage or endorse the attempts of some to view gender distinction as fluid and something to be changed, though our hearts go out to those personally suffering from this kind of confusion.
+The Orchard, and our church property, cannot be part of any activity that affirms same-sex relationships (to do so would be unfaithful and unloving), and our pastors cannot participate in any related ceremony.
+We also can’t encourage or endorse the attempts of some to view gender distinction as fluid and something to be changed, though our hearts go out to those personally suffering from this kind of confusion.